Do you spend hours squeezing your face only to find that blackheads are back within a couple of weeks?

-There are lots of ways you can get rid of blackheads, however the underlying problem is the excess oil that is being produced.
+There are lots of ways you can get rid of blackheads, but the underlying problem is the excess oil being produced.

-So unless you address the reason for blackheads, they will always naturally reform every 30 days.
-Annoying, right?
+So, unless you address the reason for blackheads, they will always naturally reform every 30 days or so.

-If you are wondering how to get rid of blackheads, below are several effective treatments you can do.
+If you're wondering how to get rid of blackheads, below are several effective treatments you can do.

 How To Get Rid Of Blackheads